 - 2.6.4 When designing new shopfronts, care must be taken not to detract from the overall character of the street, especially in a designated Conservation Area.
-Some corporate images, which place emphasis on standardised shop front design, corporate colours and materials, may necessitate a degree of sensitive adjustment or modification, in order to be appropriate in a particular context. - 2.6.5 Whether development of shop fronts covered by criteria (p) or (q) are proposed, they should be accessible and usable to all, as required by criteria (i) of policy ENV3.
+Some corporate images, which place emphasis on standardised shop front design, corporate colours and materials, may necessitate a degree of sensitive adjustment or modification, in order to be appropriate in a particular context. - 2.6.5 Whether development of shop fronts covered by criteria (p) or (q) are proposed, they should be accessible and usable to all, as required by criteria (i) of policy ENV3 (see full policy text at Appendix A of this SPD).
 For example, a traditional shop front may include a step, narrow door or other feature that denies access to some people (e.g. wheelchair users) and retention of the shop front may be regarded as impracticable on grounds that it would fail to promote equality and accessibility.
 In such circumstances, sympathetic partial alteration of the shop front might be an acceptable way of providing access for all whilst allowing unaltered parts of be refurbished and retained.
-If an applicant for planning permission considers that it is not practicable to refurbish and retain a traditional shop front, this should be justified in their Design and Access Statement. - 2.6.6 Figure 8, below, illustrates how good shopfront design contributes to a locality's character, distinctiveness and public realm, through a variety of design features and elements, and provides examples of how design can be consistent with the character and scale of the existing building, is high quality and uses acceptable materials, is in scale with street scene and façade.
+If an applicant for planning permission considers that it is not practicable to refurbish and retain a traditional shop front, this should be justified in their Design and Access Statement (see Part Three of this SPD). - 2.6.6 Figure 8, below, illustrates how good shopfront design contributes to a locality's character, distinctiveness and public realm, through a variety of design features and elements, and provides examples of how design can be consistent with the character and scale of the existing building, is high quality and uses acceptable materials, is in scale with street scene and façade.